Dashboards and forms

 Splunk Enterprise provides options for creating and editing dashboards, and also the visualizations contained within dashboards.
 This topic provides an overview of the options available.
 For details about using Splunk Enterprise tools for creating and editing dashboards, see Create and edit dashboards from Splunk Web.

 Use the Dashboard Editor to create dashboards, add panels to dashboards, edit dashboards, create forms, and generate PDFs for a dashboard.

-You create a form by first creating a dashboard, then adding inputs to the dashboard.
-See Create and edit forms with the Dashboar Editor for details.
+You create a form by creating a dashboard and then adding inputs to the dashboard.
+See Create and edit forms with the Dashboard Editor for details.

 The Dashboard Editor includes a series of dialogs and menus to edit the dashboard.

 Access dashboards from Search, Report, or Pivot

 You can create dashboards, or add panels to a dashboard, when saving a search, report, or pivot.